 There are very few things that we enjoy more in life than traveling- it’s our way of connecting with the world.
 Travelling teaches us to be humble, to be courageous, to seek adventure, and most of all, to trust our gut- especially when we find ourselves alone in a completely foreign city.
 So, if you’re the same, enjoy our tried and tested guide on how to meet people in a new city.

-We all get homesick, and we all get lonely at times- even if we’re surrounded with friends.
+We all get homesick, and we all get lonely at times- even if we’re surrounded with girlfriends.
 Now multiply that feeling 100x when you don’t have a friend you can call to grab a coffee with, just hang out and watch a movie with, or discuss earth-shattering things like the latest Kardashian escapades!
 Don’t deny it, you know you have a guilty pleasure that you love talking about!
-First world problems exist all over the world.
+The need to connect has gotten all the greater (and more trying) while the world went into lockdown.

 Luckily there are tons of way to meet new people- all it takes a bit of effort and knowing where to look.
 Here are a few ways to get started: